catalystneuro/schneider-lab-to-nwb/src/schneider_lab_to_nwb/schneider_2024/schneider_2024_notes.md

 - Mice sexes
 - Remaining data for Grant's project
 - More detailed position info for recording probe
-    - Subfield of auditory cortex: A1?
-A2?
-AAF? etc.
     - stereotactic coordinates of the whole probe
 - Detailed description of the behavioral paradigm
 - Description of lickometer and lever/treadmill quadrature encoder.